-My favorite cookie for frosting and decorating for any holiday or special event including birthdays, weddings, Christmas and Valentine’s Day.
-We just love them with some large colorful decorating crystals that are matched to the occasion!
+My favorite cookie for frosting and decorating for any holiday or special event including Easter, birthdays, weddings, Christmas and Valentine’s Day.
+I’m serious when I say ‘The BEST Sugar Cookies’ because I’ve never had any that were so perfect in texture and taste.

 I simply LOVE these cookies, I get how the word ‘best’ is subjective but these have such a great taste and texture that they truly win that designation in my book.
 That they are easy makes them better than best even.
-They go way beyond the Christmas holidays too; I’ve made them for birthdays and St. Paddy’s Day and yes, even prepared a big plate of them for friends who were renewing their wedding vows.
+They go way beyond the Christmas holidays too; I’ve made them for birthdays and St. Paddy’s Day and yes, even prepared dozens of those gold and white sparkly ones for friends who were renewing their wedding vows.
 It’s amazing what a bit of colored sugar can do to make them personal.

 For many years I would spend days each holiday season making rolled and decorated sugar cookies.
 I started the tradition in my twenties with a girlfriend and we made hundreds of cookies that we rolled, cut out, frosted and decorated and gave to friends.
 I continued on with that tradition for many years when my kids where small and it became a fun family holiday experience for all of us as they got old enough to help.
 We loved sharing them with our neighbors, friends and family.